nutmegsocial/hub/coc.md

 * **Do not debate moderation actions in public toots.** If you disagree with how a moderator enforced this CoC you may direct-message the moderation team or email [hello@nutmeg.social](mailto:hello@nutmeg.social).

 Always remember that your public toots are read not only by our *existing* community members (who may have the context to know what you mean) but by potential future community members as well.
 Strive to keep the local timeline representative of the inclusive, friendly community we want to build.

+## Stalking, Doxxing, Harassment

+Any conduct intended to stalk or harass other users, or to impede other users from utilizing the service, or to degrade the performance of the service, or to harass other users, or to incite other users to perform any of the aforementioned actions, is also disallowed, and subject to punishment up to and including revocation of access to the service.
+This includes, but is not limited to, the following behaviors:

+* Continuing to engage in conversation with a user that has specifically has requested for said engagement with that user to cease and desist may be considered harassment, regardless of platform-specific privacy tools employed.
+* Aggregating, posting, and/or disseminating a person's demographic, personal, or private data without express permission (informally called doxing or dropping dox) may be considered harassment.
+* Inciting users to engage another user in continued interaction or discussion after a user has requested for said engagement with that user to cease and desist (informally called brigading or dogpiling) may be considered harassment.

 ## Reporting Violations